Skip to main content

 All healthcare professionals interested in the diagnosis, management, treatment, and prevention of genetic conditions and increasing their understanding of the genetic basis of common, chronic health problems affecting both children and adults will find the programming applicable to their practice.
 The ACMG Annual Meeting is targeted for the following professionals:

-• Medical and clinical geneticists; genetic counselors; pediatric, obstetric, and maternal-fetal specialists; and all medical practitioners who are providing comprehensive diagnostic, management, and counseling services for patients with, or at risk for, genetically influenced health problems.
+• Medical and clinical geneticists; genetic counselors; nurse practitioners; physician assistants; pediatric, obstetric, and maternal-fetal specialists; and all medical practitioners who are providing comprehensive diagnostic, management, and counseling services for patients with, or at risk for, genetically influenced health problems.

-• Laboratory directors and technicians who conduct genetic testing.
+• Laboratory directors, variant scientists and technicians who conduct genetic testing.

 • Researchers involved in the discovery of genetic disorders and treatments.